Developing Libraries for Floe

 This file uses Floe’s Lua functions to create the library, create instruments, and add regions and impulse responses.
 It can reference any file in the library using relative paths.

-Here’s an example of a floe.lua
+Here’s a made-up example of a floe.lua

 file: